claresudbery/clare-wiki-ably/pages/coding/infra/cmd/misc-terminal-commands.md

   - To check that your json is well formatted

+  - it's pretty powerful - has its own syntax.
+[Here is an example](https://github.com/claresudbery/Infra-Scripts/blob/master/observability-toolbox/jq-aggs) using `jq` to query some json.

   - Cmd: **jq ‘.’ \[file\]**

       - The “.” argument means start at the root node of the json